setunas/drello-api/README.md

 # Start the Server

-Run this command to start the server and the database.
+Run this command to start the server and the database with docker containers.

 ```bash
 docker compose up
 ```

-# Enter the Container
+# Enter a Container

 When you want to enter the running container (e.g. to run database migration or tests), you can use this command.